EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_AWSSetup/02_EKS.md

 On the second page, you can change the Capacity Type to `Spot` if you want to in order to save money; the builder service will likely not be running very often or for too long, so the odds of it getting interrupted by Spot instance outages are low, and it can always re-build if that does happen.
-Set the Disk Size to 50 GB; it takes a good deal of disk space to install and build the Ethereal Engine codebase, and the default 20 GB will almost certainly not be enough.
+Set the Disk Size to 50 GB; it takes a good deal of disk space to install and build the iR Engine codebase, and the default 20 GB will almost certainly not be enough.

 For Instance Types, you need to only select types that have more than 8 GB; t3a.xlarge are the cheapest that fit this criteria.
 If you were to pick something with 8GB, it's highly likely that most builds would crash the node,